CraKane/ESANS_results/README.md

 | Ada - $\tau$ | xxx |
 | ESANS(ours) | xxx |

+Result Analysis:

+Our method demonstrates a competitive advantage in terms of time efficiency compared to the latest approaches(FairNeg and Ada - $\tau$) since we didn't add specific auxiliary network to select negatives in training process.
+As a result, the theoretical computational complexity of ESANS is almost equivalent to the debiased MNS method.It should be noted that it costs a few computational resources during the offline negative sample stitching phase, but the storage resources remains unchanged.
+Besides, the EDIS module slightly improves the time cost of training process only on the back propagation since the interpolation is conducted within the low-dimensional embedding space after the forward pass MLPs.
+As for online deployment, ESANS will not incur additional computational overhead compared to classical EBR model.

 ### 2. Modality ablation study on #A2 dataset(Reviewer5 A4)